carbonplan/research/articles/soil-protocols-explainer/index.md

   background: 'article-012/crop',
   summary:
-    'Lessons learned from a systematic review of 14 protocols for soil carbon offsets.', }
+    'Lessons learned from a systematic review of 14 protocols for soil carbon offsets.',
+  extendedSummary:
+    'We systematically reviewed protocols used to credit soil carbon in voluntary markets.
+Explore our database of protocols or read the article for key takeaways.',
+  icon: 'article-012/crop-small',
+  tags: ['article', 'dataset'],
+  links: [
+    {
+      label: 'Read article',
+      href: '/research/soil-protocols-explainer',
+    },
+    {
+      label: 'Browse protocols',
+      href: '/research/soil-protocols',
+    },
+  ],
+}

 # A buyer’s guide to soil carbon offsets